CuiweiCheng/matrix/README.md

 ```

 ## Build Neural Network to analyze stock portfolios
+In this module, we want to utilize a simple Neural Network model to train historical return data of `n` assets to conduct a shrot-term prediction(e.g. 10 days prediction) on the return of `n` assets.
 ### Step1: Set parameter for the Neural Network
 We need to initialize these parameters for training and prediction:
 `n`, `m`, `t`, `activation_func`, `epochs`, `learning_rate`, `stockdata`